psai6274/drag-and-drop/README.md

 ## Features <a name="features"></a>

-  -**Dynamic State Management:** Seamlessly add, remove, and reorder states with ease.
+  - **Dynamic State Management:** Seamlessly add, remove, and reorder states with ease.

-  -**Variant Flexibility:** Easily manage variants for each state, supporting complex UI scenarios.
+  - **Variant Flexibility:** Easily manage variants for each state, supporting complex UI scenarios.

-  -**Intuitive Drag-and-Drop:** Enhance usability with smooth drag-and-drop reordering of states.
+  - **Intuitive Drag-and-Drop:** Enhance usability with smooth drag-and-drop reordering of states.

-  -**Automatic State Numbering:** States are automatically numbered, reflecting their order in the UI.
+  - **Automatic State Numbering:** States are automatically numbered, reflecting their order in the UI.

 ## Technologies Used <a name="technologies-used"></a>

-  -**React:** Utilized for building the responsive and interactive user interface.
+  - **React:** Utilized for building the responsive and interactive user interface.

-  -**react-beautiful-dnd:** Leverages this library for implementing the drag-and-drop functionality.
+  - **react-beautiful-dnd:** Leverages this library for implementing the drag-and-drop functionality.

-  -**CSS:** Employed for styling and ensuring a visually appealing and functional design.
+  - **CSS:** Employed for styling and ensuring a visually appealing and functional design.

 ## Installation <a name="installation"></a>